Skip to main content

 Webhook delivery (factory + dispatch), email templates~/Documents/Archive/PERSONAL/work/brimble-email

-Dashboard UI, all settings panels, plan defaults~/Documents/brimble/apps/dashboard/src
+Dashboard UI, all settings panels, plan defaults, sandbox modals~/Documents/brimble/apps/dashboard/src

 Marketing site styling, tokens~/Documents/brimble/apps/web/src